The Legislature sent 114 chapters of new law to Gov. Dayton during the 2018 legislative session.

-The 2014 Legislature sent 169 chapters of new law to Gov. Dayton.
-The League’s 2014 Law Summaries provide details on how these new laws will affect cities.
+The 2018 Legislature sent 114 chapters of new law to Gov. Dayton before adjourning on May 21.
+The League’s 2018 Law Summaries will help you understand how these new laws will affect cities.

 * By posting you are agreeing to the LMC Comment Policy.